UCL-ARC/r-amr-epidemiology-ni/episodes/22-quarto.md

 In R Markdown, you add chunk labels by including them within the <code>\`\`\`{r}</code> line like so:

 ````
+# Let's have a look at the example_isolates_unclean data set:
 ```{r label_data}
 head(example_isolates_unclean)
 ```